thekaigonzalez/KTerminal/README.md

 system is the opposer to usr, containing home/apps and home/appscripts (where app scripts are usually stored), system is a very safer and much cleaner area.

+## usr/sbin
+C Binaries are run in this location.
+C Scripts & Binaries are run from here.